 While for cosmetic, food supplement, food and beverage, drug and traditional medicine are registered to National Agency of Drug and Food Control.
 For imported food, it is a must to apply for a ML registration number from the BPOM.
 And the regular registration process takes between 2 to 3 months depending upon the product.
 And for the drug registration in Indonesia is strictly regulated, can take 1-3 year of registration.
 Indonesian government mostly consider local manufactured drug instead of imported drug.

 There would be three alternatives how to register imported products in Indonesia, product registration under your legal entity in Indonesia, under appointed local distributor, and under proper third party.
-(You can read more about product registration here).
+(Read more about Product Registration in Indonesia).

 The exhibition of Health ingredients South East itself was able to bring in 1,000 + visitors from key health markets.
 It’s along with over than 5,500 attendees and 260 exhibitors at the co-located CPhI event.
 The support from government bodies to the exhibition also can be seen by the presence of representatives of Indonesian National Agency of Drug and Food Control (BPOM) during the event.